 - Work collaboratively with community partners to maximise the use of built assets and grounds. - Monitor the air quality impacts of on-site combustion activities such as biomass.

 - Annual ERIC returns.

-- where data is available.
+- Utilities Dashboard.

 - Percentage of energy from renewable sources.

+- Annual Sustainability Reports.